 Coassemble is an LMS training platform geared towards business clients focused on employee skill improvement.
 It offers easy-to-use, powerful authoring tools to create your courses with minimal effort and maximum effect.
 It’s a UX-driven platform whose goal is to turn complex knowledge into comprehensible and digestible nuggets, easy and fun to follow.
 Coassemble offers multifaceted feedback, monitoring, and statistical tools for creators.
 Useful for both big and small companies, they also offer comprehensive customer support to get you through the day.
 Coassemble works through a monthly paid subscription.

 Firmwater is an LMS system and training management tool providing solutions for small and big brands alike but it’s mostly aimed at training companies.
 It offers a comprehensive module course builder and feedback tools.
 It’s also SCORM compliant, which means it can be connected to other private learning management systems.
 A big advantage of Firmwater is its collaboration with Shopify, one of the biggest eCommerce platforms starting a dropshipping business.
 Building a shop has never been easier.
 Firmwater is also a white-label solution, meaning you can use it as your own – and build your brand the way you like it.

 Inquisiq is a great LMS solution for companies wanting to focus on a top-notch learning experience of their employees.
 Their authoring tools allow for easy and efficient course creation and offer a range of reporting tools.
-There is also a library of ready-made course to choose from.
+There is also a library of ready-made online courses to choose from.
 Educators, trainers and coaches can benefit from working with Inquisiq as well – they offer eCommerce solutions to promote and sell courses.
-The use of this platform is, however, paid (you can request a demo).
+The use of this lms platform is, however, paid (you can request a demo).

 It’s one of those platforms that deliver multiple solutions for multiple problems – meaning you only need one provider to get things sorted.
 Rise Up offers LMS, LXP and content design solutions for global multilingual companies in need of a comprehensive AI-driven translation tool.
 The advantage of Rise Up is their community-building strategy and promotion of peer support.
 Unfortunately, Rise Up has no free version.